May 29, 2024

 • Transactions exceeding the account balance or credit limits.

-• Taking a risk-based approach towards customer profiles, partners, and vendors
+• Taking a risk-based approach towards customers, partners, and vendors

-• Cyber-security measures and policies, like using secure VPNs, etc.
+• Cyber-security measures and policies, like secure VPNs, etc.

 • Conducting regular employee training